 Police officers and fire personnel.
 Local government staff.
 Medical teams at area hospitals.
 Natural disasters and the Covid-19 crisis have heightened our awareness to the numerous individuals who selflessly complete essential work to keep us all safe.
 In recent months, the team at Capital Growth Buchalter (CGB) has fed thousands of first responders and frontline workers in Birmingham, Atlanta, Nashville, Tuscaloosa, and Northport, all the cities where the company has offices currently as well as the ones where the firm was founded or has completed substantial projects.

-“As a commercial real estate investor and developer, we work with business owners to address their real estate needs and with local leaders to enrich communities,” said Robert Buchalter, Managing Principal.
+“As a commercial real estate investor and developer, we work with business owners to address their real estate needs and with local leaders to enrich communities,” said Robert Buchalter, Managing Principal and Co-Chairman.
 “Supporting them in times of crisis comes naturally to us.”

 Capital Growth Buchalter’s corporate and family generosity extends back for decades.
 Founded in 1964 by Aubrey Buchalter, the firm has deep roots in the southeast and a rich history.
 Aubrey started building houses in the early 1960s to supplement his income as a proprietor of a Tuscaloosa clothing store called Twin’s Men’s Shop with his brother Maurice.
 After several early successes, Aubrey left Twin’s Men’s Shop and entered the construction business full time.
 Since then, the company has grown tremendously, expanded its focus, and is now in its third generation with offices in three cities: Birmingham, Nashville, and Atlanta.